anniewormus/Model-Performance-Calculator/README.md

 AWS Model Performance Calculator

 To-Do
-<p>log in page</p>
+<p>log in page
 tiles for models
 create new models
-click on models and see performance click on models and see details - tickers and weights
+click on models and see performance click on models and see details - tickers and weights </p>